-Out of the best VPN services we have chosen the best ones for Popcorn Time below.
+Out of the best VPN services we have chosen the best ones for Popcorn Time.
 We made sure the speed, level of privacy, and ease of use met our standards for BitTorrent/P2P and streaming.
 Besides the three best VPN’s listed below, our recently reviewed VPN services like CyberGhost and Hide.me also performed well.

-They exist since 2012 and are located in the United States.
-With IP-Vanish you can hide yourself behind more than 60.000 shared IP-addresses and you can change servers of which they have a whopping 750+ in over 60 countries.
+They also exist since 2012 and are located in the United States.
+With IP-Vanish you can hide behind more than 60.000 shared IP-addresses and you can change servers of which they have a whopping 750+ in over 60 countries.
 An unlimited bandwidth, 24/7 support and the possibility to have trouble-free parallel connections on several devices, makes IPVanish a very good VPN-provider.
 You can install IP-Vanish on Windows, Mac, iOS and Android.